cat-haines/imp-api/README.md

 # imp.js

-A Javascript wrapper for [Electric Imp](http://electricimp.com)'s Developer Tools API (currently in closed beta).
+A Javascript wrapper for [Electric Imp](http://electricimp.com)'s Developer Tools API.

+**NOTE:** Electric Imp's Developer Tools API is currently in a private beta.
+This note will be removed when the API is ready for public consumption.

 # Installation